 Capital funding is available through a range of other Arts Council programmes including the Libraries Improvement Fund (LIF).
-You may apply to other Arts Council funding programmes providing you meet the eligibility criteria for those funds but not for the same items of expenditure.
-For example, if a museum and library are co-located in a single building, two applications could be made for a single building project but they would need to be split into separate library and museum elements.
+You may apply to other Arts Council funding programmes providing you meet the eligibility criteria for those funds, but not for the same items of expenditure.
+For example, if a museum and library are co-located in a single building, two applications could be made for a single building project, but they would need to be split into separate library and museum elements.
+You are strongly advised to discuss your project with your Arts Council area office before making an application but after reading these guidance notes.
+If you decide to make an application, we wish you every success.